American Journal of Physics, Vol. 73, No. 7, pp. 603–610, July 2005

 Interactive displays can encourage students to manipulate fundamental concepts in mechanics, as illustrated in Fig. 1:4 (bottom panel) the energy diagram; (central panel) the position versus time curve called the worldline, a term which should be introduced long before relativity; (top panel) the velocity versus position diagram, which becomes the phase diagram when the velocity is multiplied by the mass.

+Figure 1.
 The particle motion shown in Fig. 1 leads to a worldline AB that exhibits two "kinks," sharp changes in slope.
 The energy diagram shows that each kink occurs at the location of an abrupt change in the potential energy.
 The result is a sudden change in the velocity (the velocity is the inverse slope of the worldline), displayed in the velocity versus position graph.
 So the kinks in the worldline AB have a physical basis as idealizations.

+Figure 2.
 The worldline AC is unacceptable, but not because it has kinks in it; the worldline AB also has kinks, sudden changes in velocity at the positions of idealized jumps in the potential energy as shown in the bottom panel.
 Rather, the worldline AC is unacceptable because it contains spontaneous reversals of the direction unrelated to changes in the potential energy.
 Worse is that there is no logical or physical safeguard against an arbitrary number of such spontaneous reversals of direction.
 It is clear that our understanding of particle motion in terms of conservation of energy alone is incomplete.

 What other principles can be used to reject spontaneous reversals of direction?
 Conservation of momentum applies to an isolated system; the presence of a potential energy function due to an external source tells us that the system is not isolated.
 Newton's second law allows us to reject spontaneous reversals of direction.
-In Fig. 2 the reversal occurs where the potential energy is uniform, so the application of Newton's second law says that Deltav[approximate](F/m)Deltat=[(–dU/dy)/m]Deltat=0 and prohibits these reversals.
+In Fig. 2 the reversal occurs where the potential energy is uniform, so the application of Newton's second law says that v(F/m)t=[(–dU/dy)/m]t=0 and prohibits these reversals.
 However, we seek an alternative procedure for predicting motion which employs conservation of scalar energy instead of Newton's vector law.

 In Fig. 2, worldlines AB and AC have identical slopes (corresponding to identical velocities) everywhere except in the dot-shaded region of the spacetime diagram.
 So the velocity versus position curves provide a useful tool for highlighting the difference between these two possible motions.
 Pay attention to the area under the velocity versus position graphs in Figs. 1 and 2.
 The worldline AB generates the diagonally shaded area in Fig. 2, identical to the diagonally shaded area in Fig. 1.
 The velocities along the worldline AC are identical to those along AB except at the double jog near yo.
 The resulting multiple-valued velocity versus position graph for AC encloses the same diagonally shaded area, and in addition encloses the dot-shaded areas labeled 1 and 2.
 (Area 1 is enclosed twice during the motion described by worldline AC.)